textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 In certain situations it may not be possible to get the green confirmation message, but it does not mean your site is not configured correctly.
 The following blue (information) alert messages, for example, are nothing to worry about if they appear by themselves.

 <span class="information">There was a problem connecting to the Textpattern update server.
 Please try again later.</span>
-: This alert means your Textpattern installation cannot connect with Textpattern’s servers (e.g. a web connection was lost), thus cannot check if a new stable release of the software is available.
+: This alert means your Textpattern installation cannot connect with Textpattern's servers (e.g. a web connection was lost), thus cannot check if a new stable release of the software is available.
 This message will persist until your installation attempts the connection again.
-At that time (at most, once an hour) if there were no updates available, the message would disappear and you’d see the green 'All checks pass!’.
+At that time (at most, once an hour) if there were no updates available, the message would disappear and you'd see the green 'All checks pass!'.

 <span class="information">New Textpattern version {number} available for download.</span>
-: If there was a new stable release, as described in the previous alert, you’d see this message instead, which would persist until you updated your installation with the new release (always recommended).
+: If there was a new stable release, as described in the previous alert, you'd see this message instead, which would persist until you updated your installation with the new release (always recommended).

 <span class="information">There was a problem trying to connect to the RPC server.
 Please try again later.</span>
-: This blue alert is similar to the first one; your connection to Textpattern’s servers is broken for whatever reason.
-But in this case your system is trying to ping Textpattern’s RPC server.
+: This blue alert is similar to the first one; your connection to Textpattern's servers is broken for whatever reason.
+But in this case your system is trying to ping Textpattern's RPC server.
 If you are *not* using RPC, which would be set in preferences (Admin > Preferences > Admin), this alert will never appear, even if the connection is broken.

 <span class="information">File uploads are disabled.</span>
 : This alert appears if the permissions you have set on your /files folder is read only.
 The assumption is, you have made this choice, so you can ignore this message.
 If you make the files folder writable, the alert will go away.[^chmod]